Melisius/Quantum_Notes/docs/_sources/dft.rst.txt

 .. math::
    J\left[\rho\right]=\frac{1}{2}\int\int\frac{\rho\left(r_{1}\right)\rho\left(r_{2}\right)}{r_{12}}dr_{1}dr_{2}

 The last term is the exchange-correlation term.
 This term deals with the electron exchange and electron correlation (that is not included in the Hartree term).
-Just as in Hartree-Fock the determinant of the Kohn-Sham equations, the Kohn-Sham determinant, can be parametrize by unitary orbital-rotations, such that:
+Just as in Hartree-Fock the determinant of the Kohn-Sham equations, the Kohn-Sham determinant, can be parametrized by an unitary orbital-rotations, such that:

 .. math::
    \left|\tilde{0}\right\rangle =\exp\left(-\hat{\kappa}\right)\left|0\right\rangle